List of ancient Celtic peoples and tribes: Eastern Celts

 Map 5: Central and northern Illyrian tribes and neighbouring Celtic tribes (most in magenta) to the North and Northwest during the Roman period.

 They lived in Southern Central Europe (in the Upper Danube basin and neighbouring regions) which is hypothesized as the original area of the Celts (Proto-Celts), corresponding to the Hallstatt Culture.
 Later they expanded towards the Middle Danube valley and to parts of the Balkans and towards inland central Asia Minor or Anatolia (Galatians).
-Hercynian Forest (Hercynia Silva), north of the Danube and east of the Rhine was in their lands.
-Celts, especially those from Western and Central Europe, were generally called by the Romans “Galli” i.e. “Gauls”, this name was synonym of “Celts”, this also means that not all of the peoples and tribes called by the name “Gauls” (Galli) were specifically Gauls in a narrower more regional sense.
-Their language is scarcely attested and can not be classified as a P-Celtic or Q-Celtic.
+Hercynian Forest (Hercynia Silva), north of the Danube and east of the Rhine, was within these lands.
+Celts, especially those from Western and Central Europe, were generally called "Galli" by the Romans (i.e. "Gauls"), which was a synonym of "Celts".
+This also means that not all of the peoples and tribes referred to as Galli were specifically Gauls in a narrower, more regional sense.
+Their language is scarcely attested and cannot be classified as either P-Celtic or Q-Celtic.

-Some closely fit the concept of a tribe.
-Others are confederations or even unions of tribes.
+Some of these peoples closely fit the concept of a tribe.
+Others were confederations or even unions of tribes: